Alexander Bogdanov: During World War I

 Bogdanov was drafted soon after the outbreak of World War I and was assigned as a junior regimental doctor with the 221st Smolensk infantry division in the Second Army commanded by General Alexander Samsonov.
 In the Battle of Tannenberg, August 26–30, the Second Army was surrounded and almost completely destroyed, but Bogdanov survived because he had been sent to accompany a seriously wounded officer to Moscow.
 However following the Second Battle of the Masurian Lakes, he succumbed to a nervous disorder and subsequently became junior house surgeon at an evacuation hospital.

-In 1916 he wrote four articles for Vpered which provided an analysis of the World War and the dynamics of war economies.
+In 1916 he wrote four articles for Vpered which provided an analysis of the World War I and the dynamics of war economies.
 He attributed a central role to the armed forces in the economic restructuring of the belligerent powers.
 He saw the army as creating a "consumers' communism" with the state taking over ever-increasing parts of the economy.

 At the same time military authoritarianism had also spread to civil society.
 This created the conditions for two consequences: consumption-led war communism and the destruction of the means of production.
 He thus predicted that even after the war, the new system of state capitalism would replace that of finance capitalism even though the destruction of the forces of production would cease.